The de Veres and Belchamp Walter

 Bishop Odo of Bayeux is well known as William's half-brother.
 If this is the case then Beatrix de Vere would be Bishop Odo's niece.

-In addition to what I found in the church guides, originally written by Samuel Philip Raymond, the manor "came to John Wentworth" and was then sold to John Raymond in 1611.
+The informaiton on the de Vere connection is in addition to what I found in the church guides, originally written by Samuel Philip Raymond.

 What Thomas Wright said: